Aime-Serge/Aime-Serge/README.md

 💡 Passionate about product design, system thinking, and seamless user experiences.
 🌍 Based in Kigali, Rwanda — engineering with a global mindset.
-🚀 Trained at ALX Africa — always pushing toward full‑stack mastery.
+🚀 Trained at ALX Africa & Google — always pushing toward full‑stack mastery.

 ---